tammet/gkc/README.md

 in the fop folder.
 We have tested compilation under the 64-bit Windows 10 with the 2017 Visual Studio C community edition command-line tool cl.

+NB!
+Version 0.5.0 does not support Windows compilation.
+Please see either a newer or older release for Windows.

 Second, to compile with a simple makefile under Linux, do